kent-map/dickens/docs/19c-folkestone.md

 Grandfield, Yvette F. ‘The development of the seaside resort and the striving for `social tone', 1850-1899, with a particular examination of Margate and Folkestone : dissertation submitted in part fulfilment of the requirements for the degree of Master of Arts of the University of Kent at Canterbury’.
 (1994).

 _The Kaleidoscope_.
-15 August 1888. ''Holbein Visitors’ List and Folkestone Journal. '' 1.
+15 August 1888. _Holbein Visitors’ List and Folkestone Journal._ 1.

 Rever, J. C. ‘A domestic experiment’.
-19 September 1888. ''Holbein Visitors’ List and Folkestone Journal. '' 17-18.
+19 September 1888. _Holbein Visitors’ List and Folkestone Journal._ 17-18.